-Examining the Fitness of the New Ethiopian Personal Property Security Rights’ Bill to the Local Context: A Critical Perspective
+Examining the Suitability of the Draft Ethiopian Personal Property Security Rights’ Law to the Local Context

-First, the bill mandates electronic collateral registration system in a country without the necessary perquisites/ for the successful operation of electronic registration system.
-Second, by adopting the Personal Property Security Right (PPSR) approach, the bill unnecessarily excludes security rights in immovable property from its umbrella and defeats the purpose of comprehensive secured transactions law reform, i.e., implementing a legal regime that covers all types of assets, parties, and transactions.
-Third, the bill has alarming terminological problems resulting from drafter(s) misapprehension of or insensitivity to the existing legal regime.
-Fourth, the unclarity of the bill’s provisions on floating security interest could potentially lead to costly court litigation.
-Fifth, in departure from UCC Article 9 or recently reformed secured transactions laws, the bill entitles the creditor to take possession of the collateral upon the debtor’s default, without putting in place the necessary tools to protect consumer debtors from potential abusive conducts of creditors.
+First, the draft law mandates electronic collateral registration system in a country without the necessary perquisites/ for the successful operation of electronic registration system.
+Second, by adopting the Personal Property Security Right (PPSR) approach, the draft law unnecessarily excludes security rights in immovable property from its umbrella and defeats the purpose of comprehensive secured transactions law reform, i.e., implementing a legal regime that covers all types of assets, parties, and transactions.
+Third, the draft law has alarming terminological problems resulting from drafter(s) misapprehension of or insensitivity to the existing legal regime.
+Fourth, the unclarity of the provisions of the draft law on floating security interest could potentially lead to costly court litigation.
+Fifth, in departure from UCC Article 9 or recently reformed secured transactions laws, the draft law entitles the creditor to take possession of the collateral upon the debtor’s default, without putting in place the necessary tools to protect consumer debtors from potential abusive conducts of creditors.
 By empowering the Collateral Registry Office to order the police to assist the creditor in repossessing the collateral, it potentially subjects the debtor to extra-judicial deprivation of property right, with no judicial control mechanism.

-Concluding that the bill is ill-suited to the Ethiopian local context, the paper suggests that the approval of the bill by the parliament be delayed for further public scrutiny and debate among the relevant stakeholders.
-The article proffers policy recommendations for the revision of the bill.
+Based on comparative analysis of the key provisions and policies of UCC Article 9, the Draft Ethiopian PPSRs’ law along with the laws of other civil law jurisdictions to a limited extent, this article concludes that the draft law is ill-suited to the Ethiopian local context.
+The paper suggests that its approval by the parliament be delayed for further public scrutiny and debate among the relevant stakeholders.
+It proffers policy recommendations for revision.

 Keywords: Ethiopia, Security Interests, Functional Approach, Personal Property Security Right, Movable Assets, Self-Help Repossession, Local Context